Download genome files from the NCBI FTP server.

 You can also use this with a slight trick to download genomes of a certain species as well:

-ncbi-genome-download --genus "Streptomyces coelicolor" bacteria
+ncbi-genome-download --genera "Streptomyces coelicolor" bacteria

-**Note**: The quotes are important.
+Note: The quotes are important.
 Again, this is a simple string match on the organism name provided by the NCBI.

 To download bacterial RefSeq genomes based on their NCBI species taxonomy ID, run:

-ncbi-genome-download --species-taxid 562 bacteria
+ncbi-genome-download --species-taxids 562 bacteria